linz/cotar/README.md

 ![TarFileBackground](./static/TarFileBackground.png)

 ### Tar Index
-TAR Index (.cotar.index) is a binary file containing the location and size of a file inside of a tar. with this index a tar file can be randomly read.
+TAR Index (.index) is a binary file containing the location and size of a file inside of a tar. with this index a tar file can be randomly read.

 ![TarFileIndex](./static/TarFileIndex.png)

+### Limits

+- Internal file count is limited to `uint32` this limits the tar to ~4 Billion files
+- Internal file sizes are limited to `uint32` this stops the indexer from indexing files inside the tar that are over 4GB in size
+- Internal File block offsets are limited to `uint32` however tar's are block aligned at 512 byte intervals so the final tar size is limited to 200TB

+### V1 To V2

+V1 was using 24 bytes per index record, uint64 for hash, file offset and file size.
+This was inefficent as most files inside the archives are < 100KB in size

+V2 moves to a uint32 for offsets, it changes from raw byte offset in the file to block offset. tar files are block algined at 512byte intervals. to get the raw offset `const rawOffset = blockOffset * 512` this limits the tar to 200TB in size.

+V2 moves to uint32 for file size this limits internal files to 4GB in size

 ### Performance

 Performance regression is monitored with [hyperfine-action](https://github.com/blacha/hyperfine-action) with results being hosted on github pages [benchmarks.html](https://linz.github.io/cotar/benchmarks.html)

 #### Questions:
-**Offset size `uint32` vs `uint64`**
-Large files will need large offsets 64 bit offsets give huge file support but need quite a few more bytes per record to store than `uint32`, for smaller files a `uint32` or `uint16` may be enough

 **Hash size**
 The type of the hash could be changed as well as the number of bits of the hash used based on how unique the file hashes are, a uint64 hash is mostly completely wasted on a tar file containing 100 files. conversely a tar file containing 2,000,000 files needs a hash much larger than 16bits